Skip to main content

 Docker Images vs Containers

-A Docker image is a static, read-only package that contains your app and its dependencies, while a Docker container is a runnable instance of that image – a live process with a writable layer.
+A Docker image is a read-only package (layers + metadata).
+A Docker container is a running (or stopped) instance of an image—a live process with a writable top layer.

-• Image: layered filesystem, immutable, stored by name:tag or ID.
-Built with a Dockerfile.
+• Image: immutable blueprint, stored as name:tag (or digest).
+Built from a Dockerfile.

 docker images